-PLAN DESCRIPTION - The Division contributes to the West Virginia Public Employees' Retirement System (PERS), a cost-sharing multiple-employer defined benefit pension plan administered by the West Virginia Consolidated Public Retirement Board.
+PLAN DESCRIPTION - The Department contributes to the West Virginia Public Employees' Retirement System (PERS), a cost-sharing multiple-employer defined benefit pension plan administered by the West Virginia Consolidated Public Retirement Board.
 Chapter 5, Article 10 of the West Virginia State Code assigns the authority to establish and amend benefit provisions to the PERS Board of Trustees.
 Employees who retire at or after age 55 and have completed 25 years of credited service are eligible for retirement benefits as established by State statute.
 Retirement benefits are payable monthly for life, in the form of a straight-line annuity equal to two percent of the employee's final average salary, multiplied by the number of years of the employee's credited service at the time of retirement.
 PERS also provides deferred retirement, early retirement, death, and disability benefits to plan members and beneficiaries.
 The West Virginia Consolidated Public Retirement Board issues a publicly available financial report that includes financial statements and required supplementary information for PERS.
 That report may be obtained by writing to the West Virginia Consolidated Public Retirement Board, 1900 Kanawha Boulevard East, Building Five, Charleston, West Virginia 25305 or by calling (304) 558-3570.

 FUNDING POLICY - The PERS funding policy has been established by action of the State Legislature.
 State statute requires that plan participants contribute 4.5% of compensation.
-The current combined contribution rate is 15% of annual covered payroll, including the Division's contribution of 10.5% which is established by PERS.
-The Division's contributions to PERS for the years ended June 30, 2007, 2006, and 2005 were \$16,653, \$16,559, and \$17,450, respectively, equal to the required contributions for each year.
+The current combined contribution rate is 15% of annual covered payroll, including the Department's contribution of 10.5%, which is established by PERS.
+The Department's contributions to PERS for the primary government and the component units for the years ended June 30, 2007, 2006 and 2005 were \$18,254, \$18,130 and \$19,025 respectively, equal to the required contributions for each year.